-Private and governmental health, mental health and service agencies participate in the CoC.
-The Alliance (CoC) board meet bi-monthly and the full membership meet every other month.
-HCHS staff collaborate with the Oakland Integrated Health Network (CMH) through the Alliance (CoC) to serve the needs of low income and disabled residents.
-OCCHID staff provide those involved in the CoC with information, education and referral upon request.
-To increase awareness of OCCHID, HCHS staff has participated in various public events sponsored by agencies including Oakland County Health Division, MSHDA, Head Start, Senior Centers, Oakland County Veterans Department, FDIC - Smart Money Week.
-HCHS staff participates in annual Community Resource Day events to support those that are precariously housed.
+Private and governmental health, mental health and service agencies participate in the Continuum of Care (CoC).
+The CoC in Oakland County is the Alliance for Housing.
+The CoC board meets every other month, and the full membership meets every other month.
+Oakland County Neighborhood Housing & Development (OCNHD) staff collaborate with the Oakland Community Health Network (OCHN) through the (CoC) to serve the mental health needs of low income and disabled residents.
+OCNHD staff provide those involved in the CoC with information, education and referral upon request.
+To increase awareness of OCNHD, staff participated in various public events sponsored by agencies including events hosted by the State of Michigan, Oakland County's Health Division, Michigan State Housing Development Authority (MSDHA), Head Start, Local Senior Centers, Oakland County Veterans Department, and FDIC - Smart Money Week.
+OCNHD staff participate in annual Community Resource Day events to support those that are precariously housed.